thiyagu145/Traffic-Sign-Classifier/README.md

 The main difference between the modified LeNet model and the original are that, in the original model only the outputs of the last layers are considered for classification, whereas in the modified model the initial layers outputs are also considered.
 This implies that, both the initial layer feature maps as well as the final layer feature maps are considered for classification and hence, the classification accuracy is high.

 ## Model performance on new images
 Eight new traffic signs were obtained from the internet for traffic sign classification purpose.
+All the images are very good.
+They are taken in very good lighting conditions.
+Hence it will not be that difficult for the model to classify these images correctly.
+Also, the eight images are diverse and hence by use of these images, we can decide on the perfomance of the model to some extent. <br />
 The model has an accuracy of **87.5%** on these new images.
 7/8 images were classified correctly.
 This conveys that the model performance is very good and needs some more fine tuning to improve the performance.
-The results along with the softmax probabilites are given in the jupyter notebook.
+The results along with the softmax probabilites are given in the jupyter notebook. <br />
+The accuracy on the test dataset is around 94.1%.
+The accuracy on the new images is 87.5%.
+This is not a lot of difference because the number of images in the test set are very high when compared to that of the number of images in the new image dataset.
+Hence, we cannot compare both these accuracies directly since the number of images are not the same in both the datasets.
+Also, the sign 25(road work) is misclassified as sign 11(right of way).
+This might be due to the fact that both these images have similar type of edges.
+Thus, the model performs very well on the traffic signs downloaded from the internet.